ko1/calleree/README.md

 * A method `foo` at `["test.rb", 5]` is called from `bar` at  `["test.rb", 9]` once.
 * A method `Calleree.result` at `["...calleree.rb", 23]` is called from `["test.rb", 16]`.

+Additional usage:

+* You can use block with `Calleree.start do ... end`.
 * You can stop the analisys with `Calleree.stop`. `Calleree.start` will continue the analysis.
-* You can use block with `Calleree.start do ... end`.
 * You can clear the result if `Calleree.result(clear: true)` is passed.

 ## Development